-Keep these critical considerations in mind:
+Keep these critical considerations in mind

 If you purchase a home and get a job transfer or decide to move after only a short time, you may end up paying money in order to sell it.
 The value of your home may not have appreciated enough to cover the costs that you paid to buy the home and the costs that it would take you to sell your home.

 The length of time that it will take to cover those costs depends on various economic factors in the area of the home.
 Local appreciation rates fluctuate from year to year depending on the local market conditions.
 Contact Bruce (406-270-7320) for the current market trends.
-If the area you buy your home in experiences an economic up turn, the length of the time to cover these costs could be shortened, and the opposite is also true.
+If the area you buy your home in experiences an economic up-turn, the length of the time to cover these costs could be shortened, and the opposite is also true.

-How long the home will meet your needs?
+How long will the home meet your needs?

 What features do you require in a home to satisfy your lifestyle now?
 Five years from now?
 Depending on how long you plan to stay in your home, you’ll need to ensure that the home has the amenities that you’ll need.
 For example, a two-bedroom dwelling may be perfect for a young couple with no children.
 However, if they start a family, they could quickly outgrow the space.
 Therefore, they should consider a home with room to grow.
 Could the basement be turned into a den and extra bedrooms?
 Could the attic be turned into a master suite?
 Having an idea of what you’ll need will help you find a home that will satisfy you for years to come.